-It is expected that the mechanism shall receive funding in COP FY 2012.
-The Care and Support Services under this mechanism are primarily targeting HIV-positive sex workers and their clients, migrant workers, women engaged in transactional sex, and their families.
+Implement activities to change harmful gender norms & promote positive gender norms Increase gender equity in HIV prevention, care, treatment and support Increasing women's access to income and productive resources this mechanism are primarily targeting HIV-positive sex workers and their clients, migrant workers, women engaged in transactional sex, and their families.
 The services will be provided directly at private health facilities at both the household and community level.
 All services will develop active linkages and follow up to public health facilities.
 This year, the program will cover 120 towns in 8 regions of Ethiopia.
 Addressing the PEPFAR strategic objectives to prevent new HIV infections among at-risk populations, TransACTION program activities will strengthen linkages to care and support services in towns and commercial hotspots along major transportation corridors.
 TransACTION will strengthen the linkages of HIV-positive individuals and their involvement in care and support services.
 To this end, TransACTION will deploy HIV-positive Case Managers in high-volume private facilities that provide free HIV testing.
 These care providers will mentor newly diagnosed and known HIV-positive MARPs to help them adhere to HIV/AIDS care and support services.
 The program will use prevention messaging combined with behavior change communications strategies to better inform this new community.
 HIV-positive individuals will receive home-based care, including spiritual and economic support, as well as referrals for food and other support services.
 TransACTION will ensure the quality of care and support by providing refresher trainings to community-based home care providers.
 The program will integrate regular mentoring and supportive supervision sessions to reinforce quality and consistency of services provided.
 People living with HIV associations and other community-based organizations will receive capacity building support and will be involved in addressing MARPs through the comprehensive care and support package.